groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/join-pages-groupdocs-merger-java-tutorial/_index.md

 ---
-title: "How to Merge Pages: Join Specific Pages from Multiple Documents Using GroupDocs.Merger for Java"
+title: "How to Merge Pages - Join Specific Pages from Multiple Documents Using GroupDocs.Merger for Java"
 description: "Learn how to merge pages from PDFs and DOCX files using GroupDocs.Merger for Java.
 This guide covers setup, page joining, and performance tips."
 date: "2025-12-24"
 weight: 1